 You see, unlike my husband, I’ve never got into school yard fights because of my last name.
 Never been told “Go back to where you came from!”.
 Never been assumed that my parents own a laundromat or chop suey house.

 That’s my privilege.
 It wan’t my fault.
 No one hated me for it.
 It’s something I enjoyed solely because of my identity within the group.
 It’s an unearned package of benefits.

-That doesn’t mean I don’t have to be sensitive to my husband’s background and feeling.
+That doesn’t mean I don’t have to be sensitive to my husband’s background and feelings.

-I wasn’t aware of that privilege, let alone understanding the ramifications, until I was well into my 30’s, after I lived in a diverse society long enough to know better.
+I wasn’t aware of that privilege, let alone understand the ramifications, until I was well into my 30’s, after I lived in a diverse society long enough to know better.

 Like you, I have struggles.
 But my struggles have very little to do with the colour of my skin.

 When Justin Trudeau’s brown face photo surfaced last year, my first reaction was “What’s the big deal?”

 Fortunately, I have a safe space to do research, ask questions, and think.

 Conversations with my husband, my children (who learned so much from school), friends who grew up in Asian, and friends who grew up in Canada.
 I had to know the history to know that when a culture of power painted a brown face, it’s a poke to wounds that had never truly heal.